Eli-Rousseau/From-zero-to-software-developer/Data Structures and Algorithms/Data Structures and Algorithms.md

 ###### 2.1.3 Adding Items to an Array

 In many programming languages, arrays are static, meaning their size is fixed upon declaration.
 If the exact size needed is not known in advance, one must estimate the size, potentially leading to errors if the array length is too large or too small.
 Extending an array to accommodate more items involves creating a new, larger array and copying all the elements from the original array, resulting in a runtime complexity of O(n).
+This copy operation will often ensure that the array doubles in size which will affect the memory storage for that array.

 ###### 2.1.4 Removing Items from an Array